raygun101/MarkupKit/README.md

     - (nullable NSString *)nameForSection:(NSInteger)section;
     - (NSInteger)sectionWithName:(NSString *)name;
-    - (NSInteger)rowForCellWithValue:(nullable id)value inSection:(NSInteger)section;
-    - (NSInteger)rowForCheckedCellInSection:(NSInteger)section

 The first method, `nameForSection:`, returns the name associated with a given section, or `nil` if the section does not have a name.
 The second method, `sectionWithName:`, returns the index of a named section.
-The remaining two methods, `rowForCellWithValue:inSection:` and `rowForCheckedCellInSection:`, return the index of a row within a given section whose cell has the given value or checked state, respectively.

 ### Accessory Views
 The `backgroundView` processing instruction can be used to assign a background view to a table view.
 It corresponds to a call to the `setBackgroundView:` method of the `UITableView` class.
 For example, this markup creates a grouped table view with a linear gradient background: